 Over the years, some social media stars have made headlines because of their various run-ins with the law.

 Hayes Grier, for example, was arrested in July 2021 following an alleged incident in North Carolina.
 Court documents obtained by TMZ claimed that the former Vine star and Dancing With the Stars alum was reportedly booked on three felony charges, Common Law Robbery, Felony Conspiracy and Assault Serious Bodily Injury.
 The influencer was accused of assaulting a man and stealing his cell phone.
 TMZ reported that “preliminary evidence” was found linking Hayes to the alleged incident.
-He was released on bail, according to NBC News, and has not spoken publicly about the allegations.
+He was released on bail, according to NBC News.
+Hayes spoke publicly about the incident for the first time in November 2021.

 Hayes rose to fame alongside his older brother, Nash Grier, as a member of MAGCON, a meet and greet convention where social media users were able to meet their favorite stars.
 Aside from competing on the 2015 season of DWTS, Hayes also appeared alongside his family on the Top Grier reality show.